Revamped Reflections at Bukit Chandu tells of war and opium history

 Ms Chung May Khuen, director of the National Museum of Singapore, said: "Reflections at Bukit Chandu commemorates the tenacity and heroism of the Malay Regiment in the Battle of Pasir Panjang, a key moment in Singapore's World War II history.

-The stories told remain relevant to people's lives and can hopefully inspire and resonate with visitors, she said.
+The stories remain relevant and can hopefully inspire and resonate with visitors, she said.

 Next February, Singapore commemorates the 80th anniversary of its surrender.